ClaudioSchirmer/capstone-project/README.md

 # Data Source
-Single-user input: All data is stored locally on the user's device and is not shared with other instances of the app.
+Single-user input: All data will be stored locally on the user's device and will not be shared with other instances of the app.

 # Features